 But that changed when Costco and American Express decided to end their relationship in 2016.
 After that, Costco went on to name Citi as its exclusive credit card issuer and Visa as its new exclusive credit card network for Costco in the U.S. and Puerto Rico.
 Since then, American Express has been out and Citi along with Visa has been in — and that has a few implications for Costco members.

-- In addition to Visa cards, Costco still accepts cash, checks, debit and ATM cards, electronic benefit transfer (EBT) and Costco Cash Cards
+- In addition to Visa cards, Costco still accepts cash, checks, most debit and ATM cards, electronic benefit transfer (EBT) and Costco Shop Cards.

 So, what cards do work at Costco?

 If you’re a Costco fan but don’t have a Visa credit card, there’s no need to worry.
 There are many cards available to meet your needs and still give you the option to continue shopping at Costco.

 Costco Anywhere Visa® Card by Citi